wemake-services/wemake-vue-template/template/docs/template/testing.md

 we use [`vue-test-utils`](https://github.com/vuejs/vue-test-utils)
 to mount and check our test components.

-Use `yarn test:unit` to run unit tests.
+Use `npm run test:unit` to run unit tests.

 ### Snapshots